Automatic backups via ISP Client Acceptor (CAD) or via Crontab/Schedule

 chown root.root /etc/init.d/dsmcad

-Please adjust in this file if necessary the value of the environment variables LANG, LC_CTYPE
+In this file, please adjust the value of the environment variables LANG, LC_CTYPE

-Enable the service for automatic startup at boot time:
+Activation of the service for automatic start during the boot process:

 /usr/sbin/update-rc.d dsmcad defaults

-You can start the CAD manually with the following command:
+The CAD can then be started manually with the following command:

 /etc/init.d/dsmcad start